mgazit2/CS4760_Project1/README.md

 	The purpose of this project is to replicate a select number of functions of the env(1) user command

 	doenv - run a program in a modified environment

+COMMENTS:

+	strtok(3) and strchr(3) are both powerful & useful functions that significantly improved quality of output

+	I'm not entirely sure if my way for going about showing the environment is correct, as getenv was not used.
+		- Rather, a more roundabout way was used where the environ extern was called and printed out line by line.